We have more than 1,400 volunteers providing practical help to patients and visitors and complementing the work of paid staff at the Trust.

 - use the experience to demonstrate your existing skills and further your personal development

 - put to good use your work-related and people skills if you are retired

-- make career choices, particularly if you are thinking of a career in the NHS.
-A number of our volunteers go on to study medicine or nursing, or to gain other employment in the health and social care sector.
+- make career choices, particularly if you are thinking of joining the NHS.
+A number of our volunteers go on to study medicine or nursing, or work in in the health and social care sector.

 - Community Volunteers:

-- Hospital to home is a brand new pilot initiative where volunteers work both on our wards and in the local community.
+- Hospital to home is a pilot scheme where volunteers work both on our wards and in the local community.
 They help patients to settle in at home, supporting them to care for themselves after a stay in hospital.
-Find out more about Hospital to home volunteering and make a difference in your community.
+Hospital to home volunteering explains the scheme and how you can make a difference in your community.

 - Ward Visitors:

-- help make patients’ hospital stay more comfortable by chatting, listening, reading, running an errand or escorting them on a short walk, as well as help coordinate activities such as games, singing and general stimulation for elderly patients on the wards
+- help make patients’ hospital stay more comfortable by chatting, listening, reading, running an errand or escorting them on short walks, as well as getting involved with activities for elderly patients such as games and singing

 - Hospital Guides: